Temperance

 Reading the Card

-The upright Temperance card represents a balanced life.
-Life will flow smoothly as pleasures are moderated against spiritual needs within all aspects of life to produce good health and mental growth.
+The Upright Temperance card represents a balanced life.
+Life will flow smoothly as pleasures are moderated against spiritual needs, producing good health and mental growth across all aspects of life.

-• Balancing different aspects of your life.
-Work vs play, embracing change vs building safety and structure, fame vs obscurity, investing in yourself vs being a team player, living for the present moment vs working towards the future.
-All sound mutually exclusive but they actually represent a range.
-Temperance encourages us to find the ideal in all of them so you move forward as a well-balanced individual.
+• Balancing Life Aspects: Work versus play, embracing change versus building safety, fame versus obscurity, self-investment versus teamwork, living for the present versus planning for the future.
+These sound mutually exclusive, but they represent a spectrum.
+Temperance encourages finding the ideal point on that spectrum to move forward as a well-balanced individual.

-• Patience and understanding.
-Self-control and avoiding extremes of behavior is often needed to maintain a balanced state in life.
+• Patience and Understanding: Self-control and the avoidance of extreme behavior are necessary to maintain a balanced state.

-• Communication.
-Iris is a messenger between heaven and earth, and temperance within the person involves keeping pleasure and spiritual growth working together as a greater whole.
-Similarly, communication with others in relationships and the workplace will benefit from maintaining communication, because without it, things drift apart and become imbalanced.
-Further, the only thing that can really fix a broken mind is being with other minds; loneliness and lack of communication is a hidden killer.
-It is always good to talk!
+• Communication: Iris is a messenger between heaven and earth.
+Internal temperance involves keeping pleasure and spiritual growth communicating as a greater whole.
+Externally, relationships and workplaces require constant communication; without it, things drift and become imbalanced.
+Furthermore, the only thing that can truly fix a broken mind is connection with other minds.
+Loneliness is a hidden killer.
+Talk.

-• Personal health.
-A healthy body is needed for a healthy mind.
-Exercise, sleep and recreation are all important.
+• Personal Health: A healthy body is required for a healthy mind.
+Exercise, sleep, and recreation are all vital.

 Persist and resist.

-Persist towards what you know is good with courage, patience and perseverance.
-Resist what your intuition and wisdom tells you is bad.
+Persist toward what you know is good with courage, patience, and perseverance.
+Resist what your intuition and wisdom tell you is bad.
 These are the two ingredients of true freedom, and Epictetus should know (he was born a slave).

-The reversed Temperance card suggests a lack of balance within one or more parts of your life, or that different parts of your life are actively in conflict.
+The Reversed Temperance card suggests a lack of balance within one or more areas of your life, or that different parts of your life are actively in conflict.

-Consider the points for the upright card and whether they are being blocked by impulsiveness, greed and focus on the material world, dreaming of the next world before you are done in this one, lack of communication and disconnecting from others, and neglecting your health.
+Review the points for the Upright card and consider whether they are being blocked by impulsiveness, greed, a hyper-focus on the material world, dreaming of the 'next world' before you are done with this one, a lack of communication, or neglecting your health.

 Again, the ancient philosophers make the best points.
-Epicurus was a Hedonist, but this hedonism was tempered by the avoidance of pain.
-He concluded that the simple pleasures of life are all that are needed (hence we see vices curtailed by their result, getting you back to temperance!).
-His most famous quote is probably also a good solution to fixing the problems of a reversed Temperance;
+Epicurus was a Hedonist, but his hedonism was tempered by the avoidance of pain.
+He concluded that the simple pleasures of life are all that are needed.
+His most famous quote is an excellent solution to the problems of a Reversed Temperance:

 Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for.